dcmoore/wiremock-workshop/README.md

 # WireMock Tutorial

 __This is a simple application that tells dad jokes.
-The tests are intionally missing to give people the opportunity to write some tests using [WireMock](http://wiremock.org/).__
+The tests are intentionally missing to give people the opportunity to write some tests using [WireMock](http://wiremock.org/).__

 To execute the program do the following: